 If the SO selects policy options (i.e., enables "Non-FIPS Algorithms Available") that would place a module in a mode of operation that is not approved, a warning is displayed and the SO is prompted to confirm the selection.
-The SO can confirm that the cryptographic module is in FIPS mode by utilizing the "hsm showinfo" command.
-With this command, the following message will be displayed, "The HSM is in FIPS 140-2 approved operation mode".
+The SO can determine FIPS mode of operation by matching the displayed capability and policy settings to those described in Sections 3.1 and 3.2.